ShqxS/getir-tech-challange/README.md

 - User can create an order
 - User can obtain a detail of order
 - User can list all orders that owns them
-- User can sync stock information
+- User can sync the stock information of orders

 ## Running instructions on local machine